 Place a dollop of whipped cream on the plate where you will assemble the cake.
 Place a meringue disk and cover it with half of the jam.

 Add the whipped cream and then the raspberries or other fruit.
 Top with another meringue disc and repeat.
-Complete with 3rd meringue disc and cover the entire cake with whipped cream garnish.
+Complete with a third meringue disc and cover the entire cake with a whipped cream garnish.
 Freeze.

 To serve, move to the refrigerator about 2 hours before serving time.